 The first time you visit Pilgrim Church, you will be greeted inside the front doors by a couple of church members who will show you the way up the stairs into the sanctuary where our Sunday morning services are held.
 Please let the greeters know it’s your first time attending.

 While most visitors come in through the front doors, there is a side entrance which is handicap accessible.
-If you go in the side door, there is an elevator that serves all floors of the church.
+If you go to the side door, there is an elevator that serves all floors of the church.
 The sanctuary, where Sunday services are held, is on the second floor.
 Turn right when you get off the elevator, and then turn left where you will be met by a greeter who will hand offer you an order of worship.

 Our Sunday Worship, which generally lasts about an hour, begins with the pastor welcoming everyone who is in attendance along with some general announcements.
 At this time, the pastor will invite visitors to sign a “pew register” (one of the black books on either side of the pew) for you to share basic contact information so we can reach out to you after your visit.
 There is no obligation to do so.